UNESCO-Japan Prize on ESD

 ESD PRIZE BLOG

 In this blog, the laureates of the UNESCO-Japan Prize on Education for Sustainable Development give us regular updates on their projects, experiences and intiatives.
 From November 2015 to September 2016, this blog was written by the three winners of the 2015 ESD Prize.
-From October 2016 on, the 2016 laureates have taken over.
+Since October 2016, the 2016 laureates have taken over.

 May 2017: ESD change agents advocating for the environmental future of El Salvador